arnabs542/oj/problemSolving.md

             - modulo
             - arithmetic
     - Refine STATE we are tracking to use STATE TRANSITION/RECURRENCE RELATION

+For example, refer to "course schedule III", "knapsack problems".
+In 0-1 knapsack problem, items have different cost(weight) and gain(value), so it should be solved with dynamic programming.
+But if each item have same cost, then it can be done with greedy strategy to maximize sum of gain.

 ## To analyze a problem, the key is to DEFINE STATE that exploits the problem structure!